-The proposed build alternative is expected to result in unavoidable wetland and other surface water impacts to one wetland within the existing ROW.
-The anticipated direct wetland impact for the proposed build alternative is 0.1 acre, consisting mostly of a low to moderate quality mowed and maintained herbaceous wetland.
+The proposed build alternative is expected to result in an unavoidable wetland impact to one wetland within the existing ROW.
+The anticipated direct wetland impact for the proposed build alternative is 0.1 acre, consisting mostly of a low quality mowed and maintained herbaceous wetland.
 There are no anticipated surface water impacts.